 Exercise and keeping fit

 Exercise helps to keep your body healthy and strong.
 It can improve wellbeing and even reduce the symptoms of some health problems.
-However, it can be hard to keep to a regular exercise routine if you have long term kidney conditions and particularly if you have treatments such as dialysis.
+However, it can be hard to keep to a regular exercise routine if you are living with a long-term kidney condition and particularly if you have treatments such as dialysis.

-This leaflet outlines the types of exercise that are recommended for people with kidney problems and gives advice on the best ways in which to exercise.
+This page describes the types of exercise that are recommended for people with kidney problems and gives advice on the best ways in which to exercise.

 It is important to speak to your medical team before starting a new exercise programme to make sure that it is suitable for your individual health situation.
 They may also be able to put you in touch with a physiotherapist who can help you work out the best exercise programme for your lifestyle.

 How can exercise help me?